lindenbaum/http2smtp/README.md

 ```

 This would relay requests POSTed to `/custom` to the address `custom@example.org`
-while requests POSTed to all other contexts would be relayed to
+with a rate limit of 1 mail per second while requests POSTed to all other
-`default@example.org` (with the appropriate Cc).
+contexts would be relayed to `default@example.org` (with the appropriate Cc)
+and with a rate limit of 10 mails per second (combined).

 Build
 -----